textileio/go-textile/README.md

 ## What is Textile?

 [Textile](https://www.textile.io) provides encrypted, recoverable, schema-based, and cross-application data storage built on [IPFS](https://github.com/ipfs) and [libp2p](https://github.com/libp2p).
-Think of it as a decentralized Firebase.
+We like to think of it as a decentralized Firebase with built-in protocols for sharing and recovery.

 This repository contains the core Textile node and daemon, a CLI client, and a mobile client for building an iOS/Android application.